john-s-butler-dit/Maths-in-the-Wild/index.md

 <img src="John.png" alt="description" style="width:200px; height:200px; border-radius:50%;">

-The workshops were written by John Butlerm a maths lecturer at Technological University Dublin.
+The workshops were written by [John Butler](https://johnsbutler.netlify.app), a maths lecturer at Technological University Dublin.
 John combines his knowledge of mathematics and neuroscience to create experiments and analysis techniques that